 - Open Microsoft Edge.

-- Select the Menu button (three dots in the upper‑right corner).
+- Select Settings and more (three dots) in the upper‑right corner.

 - Select New InPrivate Window.